Working With Your Insurance Company to Cover Lactation Support

 That is, in addition to covering the cost of medical supplies like breasts pumps, the health care law requires all new plans to cover “comprehensive prenatal and postnatal lactation support [and] counseling.”

 According to the National Women's Law Center (NWLC), in Washington, DC, this means that "breastfeeding mothers have health insurance coverage for lactation counseling without cost-sharing for as long as they are breastfeeding.
 Lactation consultants are trained specialists who work with women to help them begin and continue to breastfeed.
-Health insurers must cover such consultations without cost-sharing, but can require consumers to see only the providers on their list, called 'in-network providers,' or impose other (reasonable) requirements on coverage," such as requiring you to rent a pump instead of purchasing one.
+Health insurers can require consumers to see only the providers on their list, called 'in-network providers,' or impose other (reasonable) requirements on coverage," such as requiring you to rent a pump instead of purchasing one.

 Under the ACA, your insurance company is also prohibited from charging you a deductible, a co-pay or co-insurance for lactation support services.

-This is, of course, huge.
+This is all, of course, wonderful news for you and your baby.
 But I am finding many insurance companies need a push.
 Whether they are simply ignorant of the law's changes or otherwise motivated, it's time for them to get with the program.

-And now there's help.
-The awesome NWLC legal team recently came out with their Tool Kit: New Benefits for Breastfeeding Moms: Facts and Tools to Understand Your Coverage under the Health Care Law, which you can download free from their Web site.
+Fortunately, there's help.
+The awesome NWLC legal team has published Tool Kit: New Benefits for Breastfeeding Moms: Facts and Tools to Understand Your Coverage under the Health Care Law, which you can download free from their Web site.
 The kit explains the law in easy-to-understand language and includes a list of common questions and answers about the law.

 Gone are the days where you or your baby must take "no" for an answer.